gvwilson/thirdbit/src/fiction/madica/index.md

 ## Escape!

 It turned out that jets weren't very good at climbing stairs.
-Ike's wings kept banging against the handrail, so he had to turn sideways, but his landing gear didn't move from side to side, so every step was an awkward dance of tipping, tilting, and more-or-less falling up the next stair.
+Ike had to turn sideways so that his wings wouldn't bang against the handrail, but his landing gear didn't move from side to side, so every step was an awkward dance of tipping, tilting, and more-or-less falling up the next stair.

-Every tenth step, when he paused to catch his breath, he offered to fly to the top and wait for them.
+Every tenth step he paused to catch his breath and offer to fly to the top and wait for them.
 The cat overruled him each time with mounting impatience.
 "We don't know how much fuel you have," it finally snapped.
 "And it would be rather awkward to run out at the wrong moment."

 They finally reached the upper walkway.
-Madica could feel the icy breeze coming through the holes the saucer motivators had made in the glass roof.
-Ice already rimed the glass where it curved down to meet the wall.
+A frozen wind gusted through the holes the saucer motivators had knocked in the glass roof.
+Ice already rimed the glass where it met the wall.
-She wrote a big 'M' in it with her fingertip and sighed.
+Madica wrote an 'M' in it with her fingertip and sighed.

 Ike was lighter than he looked.
+Even so,
-Even so, once he lay down on the floor it was a struggle to lift his tail section to point at the glass.
-Madica braced herself against one of his wings.
-Laurellen braced herself against the other.
+once he lay down on the floor
+it was a struggle to lift his tail section to point at the glass.
+Madica and Laurellen each braced against one of his wings.
 The cat licked his paw and used it to smooth down the fur on his ears.
 "Ready?" it asked.

 "Ready," the two fairies said.

 "I guess so," Ike added in a muffled voice.

-"Right, then.
-Fire it up!" the cat ordered.
+"Right, then," the cat ordered.
+"One, two, *three*!"

-Ike fired his jet.
+Ike ignited his jet.
 A cone of flame splashed against the metal bars holding the windows in place, orange around the edges and blue within.
-It only took a few moments for them to turn dull red.
-As they brightened, glowing in the heat of the jet, an alarm started ringing below.
+It only took a few moments for the bars to turn dull red.
+As they brightened,
+glowing in the heat of the jet, an alarm started ringing below.

 "What's that?"
 Ike shouted over the roar of his own jet.

-"Not for worry!" the cat shouted back.
-"They're just finally getting around to opening the door."
+"Bad news for us, I imagine," the cat shouted back.
+"Not to rush you, but if you could speed things along?"

 Ike turned up his jet.
-"I… can't… hold… him…" Madica grunted, pushing back against the jet's thrust with all her might.
+"I… can't… hold… him…" Madica grunted, pushing back against the thrust with all her might.
 She glanced at Laurellen.
-Her friend's eyes were closed, and her jaw clenched.
+Her friend's eyes were closed and her jaw clenched.

-Suddenly Madica felt her feet slip.
+Suddenly Madica's feet slipped.
 "Ike!" she shrieked.
 "Turn it down!"

 "No!"
 The cat's tail whipped from side to side.
 "Just more one minute!"

 Madica's feet slipped again.
-The bars were sagging, and the glass behind them dripping down like ice cream on a warm day, but she couldn't… hold… on…
+The bars were sagging,
+and the glass between them was dripping down like ice cream on a warm day, but she couldn't… hold… on…

+*Clang!*
+The metal bars fell to the floor.
+*Crash!*
-*Clang!* The metal bars fell to the floor. *Crash!* The half-melted window fell from its frame and shattered against the floor.
+The half-melted window fell from its frame and shattered against the floor.

-Freezing arctic air gusted in.
+Freezing Arctic air gusted in.
 "Help!"
 Ike squawked.
 "I can't get up!"
-The girls wrestled him back to his feet.
+The girls wrestled him back onto his landing gear.

+Below them,
-Below them, the enormous door finally opened with a sound like the world's biggest boot being pulled out of the world's biggest mud puddle.
+the enormous door finally opened with a sound like the world's biggest boot being pulled out of the world's biggest mud puddle.
 Madica looked over the railing.
-The glue that had filled the room to second-story height was slowly flowing out the door.
-A pair of helicopter ELFs were circling above it, shining bright spotlights into the glue. *They're looking for us,* she realized.
+The glue that had filled the room to second-story height was oozing out the door.
+A pair of helicopter ELFs circled above it, shining bright spotlights into the translucent goop.

 "They think we're in the glue," Laurellen whispered to her loudly.

 "Best be gone before they realize their mistake," the cat whispered back, making them both jump.
 It nodded at Ike.
 "Come on."

-Madica and Laurellen helped Ike tilt himself forward.
+Madica and Laurellen helped Ike tilt forward.
 "Whoa…" he gasped.
+Madica stuck her head out the window to look as well, immediately wishing she hadn't.
+"Whoa" was right:
-Madica stuck her head out the window to look as well, then wished she hadn't.
-Ike was right: they were at least a dozen floors up, looking out over a narrow valley edged with jagged rocks and icefalls.
+they were at least a dozen floors up, looking out over a narrow valley filled with jagged rocks and icefalls.

 "Are you sure this is a good idea?" she asked the cat.
-Before it could answer, a red laser beam went *bzzzzap!* above their heads.
-The helicopter ELFs had found them!
+Before it could answer,
+a red laser beam went *bzzzzap!* above their heads.
+The helicopter ELFs had spotted them!

 "I think it's a *splendid* idea," the cat said firmly.
 "Now go!"
-With one bound, it leaped up onto Ike's back.
-Laurellen got on behind him, leaning forward to hold onto the front edges of his wings as if they were the handlebars on a racing bike.
-Madica sat behind her with her arms tight around her best friend's waist.
+It leaped up onto Ike's back with a single bound.
+Laurellen got on behind it,
+leaning forward to hold the front edges of Ike's wings as if they were the handlebars on a racing bike.
+Madica sat behind her,
+arms tight around her friend's waist.

 Ike's whole body rumbled as his jets ignited.
 "Hang on!" he shouted.
 They jerked forward—then stopped short.

-"My legs are caught!" he yelled.
+"My legs!" he yelled.
 "I can't get them over the window sill!"

 "Lean forward!" the cat ordered.
 "Now!"

 "We're already leaning!"
 Madica yelled back.

+*Bzzzzap!*
-*Bzzzzap!* Another laser beam sliced through the air right by Madica's ear, leaving a smoldering round hole in the wall.
-She screamed in terror and rolled off Ike's back.
+Another laser beam sliced through the air right by Madica's ear, making a smoldering round hole in the wall.
+She screamed and rolled off Ike's back.

-"Hang on!" she shouted.
+"Hang on!"
+Madica shouted.
 She braced her shoulder under Ike's tail and straightened her legs.
-Ike's landing-gear legs caught on the sill again, but then he tilted forward and started sliding and Madica shrieked, "Wait for me!" and somehow Laurellen grabbed her hand and dragged her with them as they fell forward into the freezing air.
+Ike's landing-gear legs caught on the sill again, but then he tilted forward and started sliding.
+Madica shrieked, "Wait for me!" as somehow Laurellen grabbed her hand and dragged her with them as they fell forward into the freezing air.

-Ike and girls all screamed in terror as they fell straight down toward the valley floor.
+Ike and girls all screamed together as they fell straight down toward the valley floor.
 "Your jets!
-Your jets!" the cat yowled.
+Use your jets!" the cat yowled.
 Ike's jets roared to life.
-He levelled off just in time, blowing snow to either side as he shot along the valley floor dodging the laser blasts that chased them from the castle above.
+He levelled off just in time,
+blowing snow to either side as he shot along the valley floor dodging the laser blasts from the castle above.

 "Help!"
 Madica was still dangling from Laurellen's hand.
 "I can't hold on!"

 The cat twisted and jumped, landing on Ike's wing.
-"What are you doing!?" he shouted, even as the extra weight flipped him over.
+"What are you doing!?"
+Ike shouted as the extra weight flipped him over.
 Madica thumped against Ike's belly and slid around into place as he finished his barrel roll.
-She wrapped her arms around Laurellen's waist again and pressed her face against her friend's back, eyes squeezed shut, as Ike whooped and rocketed up into the sky.
+She wrapped her arms around Laurellen's waist again and pressed her face against her friend's back, eyes squeezed shut, as Ike whooped and whooshed up into the sky.

 Madica had thought nothing could scare her more than being shot at while piloting a stolen flying saucer.
 She had been *sure* nothing could scare her more than having lasers fired at her by angry ELFs, or being on the back of a hungry santasaurus.
 She was wrong.
 Hanging onto her best friend on the back of a jet was *much* more frightening, particularly when the jet kept shouting things like, "Woo hoo!
 This is great!
 What do I do now?"

-"How would I know!?"
+"How would I know?"
 Laurellen shouted back.
 "Just keep flying!"

-"Turn back to the castle!" the cat commanded.
-It had slid back to nestle in Laurellen's lap.
-Madica could feel its fur tickling her fingers before they went numb from the cold.
+"Turn back to the castle!" the cat commanded, sliding back to nestle in Laurellen's lap.

 "What?"
 Ike shouted.